 Face coverings when using NHS services

-Since Monday, 15th June all patients and visitors to NHS services must wear a face covering at all times.
+All patients and visitors to NHS services must wear a face covering at all times.
 This includes hospitals, community clinics and GP services.
+You must also wear a mask on public transport and in shops.
 Evidence has confirmed that face coverings can help reduce the risk of transmission if you are suffering from coronavirus, but not showing symptoms.

 Please wash your hands or use hand sanitiser before putting on a face covering and after taking it off.
 Please avoid touching your face covering whilst wearing it to avoid transmission of the virus.